ypan106/videogamebench/README.md

 ```

 ### Running DOS Games (Mouse + Keyboard)
-We provide a simple VideoGameAgent for both Game Boy games which you can run below:
+DOS games are loaded with `js-dos` and do not requiring downloading games.
+We provide a simple VideoGameAgent for DOS games which you can run below:

 ```bash
 # Run Doom2 with Gemini 2.5 Pro